bclins/bclins.github.io/fall24/math121/notes.md

 <img src="men_women_talking.png"></img>
 </center>

-This picture suggests that there might be a significant difference, but is it really significant?
+This picture suggests that there might be a difference between men & women, but is it really significant?
 Or could this just be a random fluke?
 To find out, we can do a **two sample t-test**.

 <center>
 <table class="bordered">